Mullingar is a jewel of the midlands; from when to visit and what to see, here is all you need to know for your next trip to Mullingar.

 Set in the heart of Ireland is Mullingar.
 As the third most populated town of the Midlands, Mullingar is a hive of activity with much to see and do.

 If you’re craving a real Irish adventure and looking to steer clear of the oh so popular tourist trails, this may be just what the doctor ordered.

-Overview – a low-key local town
+Overview – a low-key local town in a handy location

 Mullingar is the principal town of County Westmeath.
 Located not far from Dublin, it has become increasingly popular as a commuter town for young professionals and growing families.